cjlennon-dev/cjlennon/README.md

 A module is a unit of functionality that is designed to achieve a single purpose.
 A module needs to have the following characteristics:

-- it is a single unit of functionality, i.e. it has a single purpose
+- It is a single unit of functionality, i.e. it has a single purpose
-- it accepts a single input (e.g. an event) and produces a single output
+- It accepts a single input (e.g. an event) and produces a single output
-- it is self-contained.
+- It is self-contained.
 That is it has no dependencies on other software other than what is fully contained in the repo.
 The module may of course rely on other services, these dependencies need to be services interacted with over http
-- it is documented
+- It is documented
-- it includes instructions and / or code that allows the user to host the module.
+- It includes instructions and / or code that allows the user to host the module.
 So the module sees the 'big picture' and enables end considers all aspects of the SDLC including production hosting and support (devops)

 ### In the sample application